Non-simplicial quantum toric varieties: Definition of (non-simplicial) quantum toric varieties

-If we suppose $\Gamma$ discrete, we can suppose too that $\Gamma = \Z^d$ without loss of generality.
-In \cite{cox} (theorem 5.1.11), the authors prove that $\C^I \to U_\sigma$ is an almost geometric quotient for the action of $G$ defined by (The cokernel in this expression is also defined as the class group of the variety $U_\sigma$ see \cite{cox} p172/173).
+In \citep{cox} (theorem 5.1.11), the authors prove that $\C^I \to U_\sigma$ is an almost geometric quotient for the action of $G$ defined by (The cokernel in this expression is also defined as the class group of the variety $U_\sigma$ see \citep{cox} p172/173).
+We will prove that the group $G$ is isomorphic to $E(\ker(h_{\sigma \C}))$.
+To do this, we will prove that they are both isomorphic to the group $h_{\sigma\C}^{-1}(\Gamma)$: \\ This group $h_{\sigma\C}^{-1}(\Gamma)$ can be written as a direct sum: